sucong0826/iSortBox/README.md

 1.5. **Convert (private implementation)**

 Before illustrating what is convert, let's familiar with a class `SortItem<T>`.
 This class collects a set of `SortKey`and keeps an original data of `T`.
 Actually, when `SortExecutor` executes a sort, it sorts a list of `SortItem<T>`.
 You are maybe puzzled about this, but class `SortItem<T>` is a middle component as well, it belongs to the inner detail of iSortBox framework.
-The reason of why this class is designated in iSortBox is to complete sorting but keeps the original data.
+The reason of why this class is designated in iSortBox is to complete a sort but keeps the original data.

 ------